YolandiSwart/PopGen-workshop/README.md

 # PopGen-workshop
-Scripts, steps and notes for the annual HostGen PopGen workshop.
+This GitHub page contains scripts and demonstration notes for the annual PopGen workshop.
+Each directory also contains practice data and any important articles recommended by the lecturers.
+Please note that lecture slides and recordings are not included in this repository.

 ## Concepts covered in the first workshop:
 - Genotype quality control (QC)